Quickstart (Bubble integration) - Creating a PDF from a template

 Estimated time: 1 minute

-Navigate to the DocuPotion homepage and click on the 'Register / Sign in' or 'Start free trial' button.
+Head to the DocuPotion homepage and click on the 'Register / Sign in' or 'Start Free Trial' button.

 Install the DocuPotion Bubble plugin